 It is a very popular, cheap, skewered snack for street-eaters and beach-goers in Brazil.

-Although Northeastern Brazilian also enjoy raw queijo coalho, it is ideal for pan-frying or grilling because of its high melting point.
+Although Northeastern Brazilians also enjoy raw queijo de coalho, it is ideal for pan-frying or grilling because of its high melting point.

-Once grilled, it develops a great golden surface without melting much.
+Once grilled, it develops a great golden surface without melting much as you can see in how to make carne de sol com queijo de coalho.
 Another plus is that it doesn't need to be de-salted or brined before grilling.

-It's my favorite cheese for grilling, but unfortunately it is not easily available in the US.
-You can try to order it online.
+It's my favorite cheese for grilling, but unfortunately, it is not easily available in the US.
+You can try to order it online or find it at some Brazilian food markets in the USA.

 There are four varieties: frescal (fresh), meia-cura (half-matured), curado (matured), and padrão ("standard" cheese).

-Or, use to pan-fry or grill, developing a golden surface while keeping its shape.
+Or, used to pan-fry or grill, developing a golden surface while keeping its shape.
 It is not easily available in the US either.

 It is versatile and enjoyable in nopal salads, quesadillas, tacos, etc. Just grill it for one or two minutes on each side.

-Although some include provolone within the list of grilling cheeses, it's not a 100% grillable cheese.
+Although some include provolone within the list of grilling cheeses, it's not 100% grillable cheese.
 Why?

-It may not melt so quickly on the grill but after certain time it does not hold its shape that well.
-Perhaps a a better quality than the deli version, such a hard provolone, holds its shape better.
+It may not melt so quickly on the grill but after a certain time, it does not hold its shape that well.
+Perhaps a better quality than the deli version, such a hard provolone, holds its shape better.
+For a spicy variant, you can try provolone piccante.

-Both melts on the grill.
+Both melt on the grill.
 You may find some grilled camembert or grilled brie recipes online, but the truth is these cheeses do NOT hold their shape under fire.
+Indeed, you can see how well brie melts in this Brie en Croute recipe.

 Some even wrap them in foil or grill them on a plank to avoid the gooey mess on the grill grate.